MrRoy09/MrRoy09.github.io/source/_posts/post.md

 The final result looks like this
 ![Obfuscated cfg](/img/flatten/demo4_o.png)
 That's it!
-We have implemented a simple control flow flattening algorithm using an LLVM pass.
+We have implemented a simple control flow flattening algorithm using a LLVM pass.

 # Results
 Let us obfuscate and decompile some simple programs using `Ida` and see how they look like